An Integral Part of Your Business Life

 Best Practice: In daily team meetings, your team should collaboratively identify risks and develop risk management mitigation strategies.

 Wouldn’t it be cool if you could get someone else to bear the impact of risks for you?
-I’m sure your thinking “Yes!”
-However, it does come at a cost.
-The cost associated with insuring the negative risk.
+I’m sure you’re thinking “Yes!”
+However, it does come at a cost–the cost associated with insuring the negative risk.
 Insurance and contractual agreements are ways to transfer negative risks in risk management strategies.

 Some types of risks cannot be transferred.
-For example, when you have incorrectly created a project network diagram or incorrectly applied the critical path method.
+For example, you might incorrectly create a project network diagram or incorrectly apply the critical path method.

 For both positive and negative risks, Risk Acceptance is the common response strategy.
 Another commonality between both types of risks is ensuring that risk identification and response are recurring processes.
 This is one of the golden rules to follow while managing risks and creating more effective risk managment strategies.